jamesrhester/twinning-dic/README.md

 twinning-dic
 ============

-Development of IUCr twinning dictionary
+This repository has been created to ease development of the IUCr twinning dictionary.